98: THE OUTLAW OF SHERWOOD FOREST

 Lady Liberty towered over the Yorktown Victory Monument.
 The point rising from her head was a lightning rod.
 The original ‘Liberty’ statue was destroyed by lightning in 1942 and it was replaced by ‘Victory’ in 1957.

 I was carried west along Main Street, some of which had been closed to traffic, until we came upon a three-story brick house that featured a cannon ball embedded into an exterior wall.
-The magnificent structure not only looked historic, it once belonged to Yorktown’s most famous resident – Thomas Nelson, Jr. The house was built by Nelson’s grandfather, Thomas “Scotch Tom” Nelson, around 1730.
+The magnificent structure not only looked historic, but it also once belonged to Yorktown’s most famous resident – Thomas Nelson, Jr. The house was built by Nelson’s grandfather, Thomas “Scotch Tom” Nelson, around 1730.
 During the Siege of Yorktown in 1781, the home was damaged; likely from cannon fire ordered by Thomas Nelson, Jr. onto his own home as British troops occupied the property.
 Five years earlier, Nelson was in Philadelphia as he supported and signed the Declaration of Independence.
 For a moment, Tom and Bob thought about going into the Nelson house because admission was free; but unfortunately for us, the interior was closed at that time.

 Tom and Bob had visited the Thomas Nelson, Jr. house during their 1991 Declaration of Independence tour.
 On the day I was there, the interior was closed.